chaw-thiri/Korean_flashcard_project-/readme.md

 ## Overviewℹ️

 This is a simple flashcard learning app designed to help users practice and learn new Korean words efficiently.
-The app sources its initial set of words from the 1000 most frequent Korean words provided by the National Institute of the Korean Language.
+The app sources its initial set of words from the 1000 most frequent Korean words provided by **the National Institute of the Korean Language**.
 The app allows users to interact with flashcards, testing their knowledge of Korean words and removing familiar words from the practice list.

 ## Features✨